 But go to work we must; those bills still have to be paid somehow.
 However, going to work doesn’t have to be a terrible thing.
 Those Monday morning blues can become a thing of the past.
-We need to be proactive and look for ways to achieve greater job satisfaction.
+The tips below will tell you how:

 So, if you are suffering from job dissatisfaction, follow our suggestions to turn things around for you.
 Being proactive in making a change is better than submitting to your current position and remaining unhappy.
-Let us know what you think, and if you have any tips for our readers, perhaps because you have achieved greater job satisfaction in your career, be sure to let us know.
+These tips are guaranteed to make your job more satisfying.

 Photo by Gabriel Beaudry